UMD: A Globally Connected University

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

-- BSST358J: Disaster Recovery in Japan
+- BSST358J: Information and Preparedness, Response and Recovery in Japan

-- BSST638J: Disaster Recovery in Japan
+- BSST638J: Information and Preparedness, Response and Recovery in Japan

 The credit you earn during this program will count as resident credit.